taycaldwell/whos-that-champion/README.md

 An example of a match document's structure can be seen [here](http://whosthatchampion.com/example_match_document/).

 Champion documents were stored in the Champions collection.
-The structure for these documents comes straight from the Riot API.

 An example of a champion document's structure can be seen [here](http://whosthatchampion.com/example_champion_document/).

 Spell documents were stored in the Spells collection.
-The structure for these documents comes straight from the Riot API.

 An example of a spell document's structure can be seen [here](http://whosthatchampion.com/example_spell_document/).

 Item documents were stored in the Items collection.
-The structure for these documents comes straight from the Riot API.

 An example of a item document's structure can be seen [here](http://whosthatchampion.com/example_item_document/).